mlcommons/ck/docs/installation.md

 # Running CM scripts via Docker

+CM language allows users to run various automation workflows and applications in the same way either inside automatically generated container snapshots or the latest software/hardware stacks (that may fail and then collaboratively improved by the community).

 If you have Docker installed, you can run any CM script using Docker and stay in the container to continue running CM commands as follows:
 ```bash
 cm docker script --tags=detect,os -j
 ```

+You can see more examples of using CM with Docker containers in this [folder](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/build-docker-image/examples).

+You can browse and reuse shared CM containers from cKnowledge and cTuning via [Docker hub](https://hub.docker.com/repositories/cknowledge).

+# Problems

+If you experience problems with CM installation, please report [here](https://github.com/mlcommons/ck/issues) or reach the community via [Discord server](https://discord.gg/JjWNWXKxwT) to help improve CM and the overall user experience!